Our Management Team

 Her key responsibility is to manage the relationship the University has with the health sector primarily focussed on DHBs in the Northern Region This is embodied by the Auckland Academic Health Alliance (AAHA) partnership which is underpinned by a core set of principles to encourage our institutions to work within a framework of inter-institutional collaboration with a focus on research, strengthening, teaching and education (workforce development) and service.

-One of the key initiatives of the AAHA is the establishment of a University/DHB Integrated Cancer.
+One of the key initiatives of the AAHA is the establishment of a University/DHB Integrated Cancer Centre.
 This work is ongoing and forms a significant cornerstone of Megan’s existing role.

 Peter is a consultant haematologist at Auckland City Hospital and Professor of Pathology in the Department of Molecular Medicine and Pathology, Faculty of Medical and Health Sciences, University of Auckland.
 He is a graduate of the University of Otago Medical School, and after postgraduate training in clinical and laboratory haematology in Auckland, he was a Wellcome – HRC research fellow in the Department of Haematology, Royal Free Hospital School of Medicine, London.
 Peter is involved in several co-operative group and investigator initiated studies in blood disorders and stem cell transplantation.
 He is co-director of the Leukaemia and Blood Cancer Research Unit, with interests in blood cancer genomics, biomarkers in leukaemia, and the monitoring of measurable residual disease.
 Peter is clinical director of the Auckland Regional Tissue Bank, and Grafton Clinical Genomics.